AlloSphere-Research-Group/AlloSystem/README.md

 ### 2.1 Installing Dependencies

-From the AlloSystem/ root directory, cd into a module directory and run the script install_dependencies.sh.
-For example, to install AlloCore dependencies, you would run these commands from AlloSystem/:
+From the AlloSystem/ root directory and run the script install_dependencies.sh:

-	$ cd allocore
 	$ ./install_dependencies.sh
-	$ cd ..

-This will download and install all the AlloCore dependencies using apt-get, MacPorts or homebrew.
+This will download and install all the core dependencies using apt-get, MacPorts or homebrew.

 ### 2.2 Building a Library